 Can I remove grout without power tools?

 Grout saws and rakes are equipped for use without the requirement of power equipment.
 For individuals working in limited regions or who prefer not to employ labor-saving devices, it is feasible.
-However, much effort is required, and it takes a longer amount to guarantee accuracy.
+However, much effort is required, and it takes a longer time to guarantee accuracy.

 What is the fastest way to remove grout?